 Women Business Owners Series: Laura Gross, President of Scott Circle Communications

-As part of our series on Women Business Owners, we recently sat down with Laura Gross, President of Scott Circle Communications, to learn about her founder’s story and her agency’s focus on “PR with a Purpose.”
-Read on to learn about Laura’s path to ownership and her advice to other women who are thinking about starting their own businesses.
+As part of our series on Women Business Owners, we sat down with Laura Gross, President of Scott Circle Communications.
+We wanted to learn about her founder’s story and her agency’s focus on “PR with a Purpose.”
+Read on to learn about Laura’s path to ownership and her advice to women business owners.

-Laura: Initially, I was laid off from a job and needed to make money, so I found various communications projects here and there.
+Laura: Initially, I was laid off from a job.
+I needed to make money, so I found various communications projects here and there.
 I‘d been thinking about becoming a consultant for about two years before I started SCC.
 I kept interviewing for jobs but none of them appealed to me.
-Any of the PR firm jobs I was looking at would’ve required bringing my own book of business to the position so I decided I would just do it for myself.
+Any of the PR jobs I was looking at would’ve required bringing my own book of business to the position.
+Thus, I decided I would just do it for myself.

 Laura: We have very purpose-driven clients including non-profits, associations, advocacy groups and some corporations focused on specific mission-related projects in DC.
 We offer communications and public relations soup to nuts.
 A majority of our clients rely on us for strategy, messaging, media relations, stakeholder engagement, digital support, content creation, awards and speaking needs.